 Over 40 corporate members worked towards promoting effective GHG management and mitigation under this programme.

-Partner Organisation: World Resource Institute India (WRI India), and The Energy and Resource Institute (TERI).
+Partners: World Resource Institute India (WRI India), and The Energy and Resource Institute (TERI)

 Thematic Area: Resource Efficiency, GHG Management and Mitigation and Capacity Building